-We are providing our stockholders the opportunity to cast an advisory (non-binding) vote to approve the compensation of our named executive officers as disclosed in this Proxy Statement (commonly referred to as the "sayon-pay" vote).
+We are providing our stockholders the opportunity to cast an advisory (non-binding) vote to approve the compensation of our named executive officers as disclosed in this Proxy Statement (commonly referred to as the "sayon-pay" vote), as required pursuant to Section 14A of the Exchange Act.
 As described in the Compensation Discussion and Analysis ("CD&A"), we have designed the compensation arrangements for our named executive officers to provide compensation in overall amounts and in forms that attract and retain talented and experienced individuals and motivate our executive officers to achieve the goals that are important to our growth.
 Our Board and Compensation and Organization Committee believe that our executive compensation program is tied to performance, aligns with shareholder interests and merits stockholder support.
 Accordingly, the Board recommends that stockholders vote in favor of the following resolution: